 Your Employer’s Responsibility: Sending You W-2 or 1099

 Every employer must send employees a Form W-2.
 If you’re an independent contractor, you won’t get a W-2, but a Form 1099-MISC (if you made $600 or more on services rendered).
 But like many business obligations, it can fall through the cracks.

 Your W-2 or 1099 is needed to calculate tax liability based on income received.
 You may also need Form 1099 if you received income from interest or dividends, selling stock, or other sources.
 Types of 1099s include Form 1099-C Cancellation of Debt and Form 1099-MISC Miscellaneous Income.
 When you file, ensure you attach all documents to your return.

-What to Do if You Did Not Receive Your W-2
+What to Do if You Didn’t Receive Your W-2

-Contact your employer to inquire if they sent your W-2.
-Request them to send the W-2 if they have not already.
+- Contact your employer to inquire if they sent your W-2, and request them to do so if they haven’t.

-You can also request an extension to file if the filing deadline is closing in.
+- Contact the IRS at (800) 829-1040 if you do not receive your W-2 by February 14.
+You can also request an extension if the tax filing deadline is closing in.

-File Form 4852 Substitute for Form W-2 if you did not receive your W-2 from your employer and your communication with the IRS did not yield the desired results.
-Estimate your total tax liability and attach Form 4852 with your tax return.
+- You can also file Form 4852 Substitute for Form W-2 if you didn’t receive your W-2 from your employer.
+On this form, you can estimate your total tax liability and include it with your tax return.